Fisher Price Recalls 10 Million Toys Due to Potential Injury

 - 100,000 Fisher-Price Little People Wheelies Stand 'n Play Rampway

 - 2.8 million Baby Playzone Crawl & Cruise Playground, Baby Playzone Crawl & Slide Arcade, Baby Gymnastics Play Wall, Ocean Wonders Kick & Crawl Aquarium (C3068 and H8094), 1-2-3 Tetherball, Bat & Score Goal

 Fisher Price and the federal government are working together to get the word out regarding these dangers.
 Consumers who have any of these products in their homes are advised to stop using them immediately and to contact the company for a full refund.

-If your child has suffered an injury by using any of the products affected by the Fisher Price recall, contact the Arizona defective products lawyers at Phillips Law Group as soon as possible to schedule a free initial consultation.
+If your child has suffered an injury by using any of the products affected by the Fisher Price recall, contact the Phoenix personal injury attorneys at Phillips Law Group as soon as possible to schedule a free initial consultation.